-Spend an exciting 12-months in the Navy, Army or Air Force, where you'll get paid for meaningful work while travelling around Australia, gaining skills for life, and making lifelong friends.
+Spend an exciting 12-months in the Army, where you'll get paid for meaningful work while travelling around Australia, gaining skills for life, and making lifelong friends.

 To be eligible for an ADF Gap Year role, you must be an Australian citizen.